aditmehta0/Low-Power-Datalogging/Code Example A&B/Readme.md

 After logging, an alarm is set for 10 minutes in the future.
 This alarm should trigger the external circuit (via the RTC’s INT/SQW pin) to reapply power.

 Power-Down / Deep Sleep:
-The Arduino + Sd Card power off is triggered over I2C when it is still powered by sending a reset command to RTC.
+The Arduino + Sd Card while it is still powered, power off is triggered over I2C by sending a reset alarm command to RTC.
 With external circuitry, the RTC alarm can fully power off the Arduino and SD card between logging sessions.